Special forces of Algeria: 2000-2020 the reorganization and creation of new units within the army and security forces

 Following the events of the black decade, the para-commandos regiments returned to their original billets in the early 2000s.

 The years 2000 and 2010 were also marked by the creation of new special amphibious units, such as the marine commandos in 2005.

 The year 2005 also saw the creation of the 104th Operational Maneuvers Regiment (104th RMO), which was created to support the GIS and to provide the ground forces of a NATO-type special forces regiment, rather than shock units like the paratroopers.
 In fact, apart from the GIS, the 104th RMO was not a special forces regiment.

-Indeed, apart from the DRS's GIS and the gendarmerie's DSI, the army had no special forces units before the 104th RMO was created in 2005.
+Indeed, apart from the DRS's GIS and the gendarmerie's DSI, the Army had no special forces units before the 104th RMO was created in 2005.

 That same year, the police created the first search and intervention brigade (BRI) in Algiers, to replace the police intervention unit (UISP), which was the Algerian police intervention group and had been disbanded a year earlier.
 The BRI is the first special forces unit in Algeria.
 The BRI is the intervention unit of the judicial police.

-The Republican Guard also decided to acquire a special forces regiment, with the creation of the Special Intervention Regiment (RSI) in 2015, modeled on the DSI for the Republican Guard.
+The Republican Guard also decided to acquire a special forces regiment, with the creation of the Special Intervention Regiment (RSI) in 2015, modelled on the DSI for the Republican Guard.
 The RSI is a special forces regiment that has been in existence since the beginning of the 1990s.

 Nevertheless, 2015 was also the year of the reorganization of the security services, as well as the armed forces, as the GIS was disbanded and the 116th Operational Maneuvers Regiment (116th RMO) was created to replace the GIS for the Algerian army's special operations.

-The 116th RMO was originally named the 9th Commando Group before keeping their current name of the 116th Operational Maneuver Regiment in 2016.
+The 116th RMO was originally named the 9th Commando Group before keeping their current name of the 116th Operational Manoeuvre Regiment in 2016.

 We can therefore speak of a reorganization of the GIS, which lost its status as an intervention group and adopted a regimental status.
 In addition, a very large part of the operators, vehicles, equipment, and infrastructure of the GIS were taken over by the 116th RMO.

 The organization of the 116th RMO and the GIS remained more or less identical, as did their operational means and their range of missions.

 The difference is at the level of command, which no longer belongs to the DRS (which will be dissolved the following year in 2016) but to the ground forces.

 Moreover, they are under the direct orders of the army's chief of staff, and their missions are monitored by the army's high command, and are even monitored at the highest political level.

 Following this major reorganization within the army, it was the turn of the police to create its own special unit in July 2016, the police special operations group (GOSP).
 This unit is similar to the French RAID, it is the Algerian police intervention group.